 Knowledge, Attitudes and Practice of Cervical Cancer Prevention among Student Health Professionals in Nigeria

-Materials and methods: This is a cross sectional survey using questionnaire conducted in the University of Nigeria and Nnamdi Azikiwe University both in South-eastern Nigeria.
+Materials and methods: This is a cross-sectional survey using a questionnaire conducted in the University of Nigeria and Nnamdi Azikiwe University both in South-eastern Nigeria.
 Participants were conveniently sampled and the self-administered questionnaire was given to 335 consenting female pharmacy and medicine undergraduate students.

 Conclusion: The students generally had a good awareness and knowledge of cervical cancer which was not translated into practice.
 There is a need to include public health principles into the curriculum of Pharmacy and Medical schools in Nigeria since they are future health advisors.

 Cervical cancer is the second most commonly diagnosed gynecological cancer affecting women worldwide .
 It is a preventable disease but still remains a leading cause of cancer deaths in developing countries like Nigeria despite the availability of preventive and curative protocols.
 Nigeria is the most populous country in Africa with an estimated population above 170 million in 2014 and with an estimated total population of women between 15-49 years of age are about 40.43 million who are at risk of developing cervical cancer .
 In Nigeria, the National Cancer Control Program was developed in 2008 with the view of reducing the morbidity and mortality associated with cancer and its socioeconomic impacts.
 The Federal Ministry of Health (FMOH) established a cervical cancer control plan for screening and early detection of cervical cancer and human papillomavirus (HPV) vaccination for primary prevention in girls of 9–15 years .
 The level of implementation of this plan is still debatable in Nigeria.